ionStici/frontend/css/transition.md

 # CSS Transition

-**CSS transition** can the following four aspects of an element's transition:
+**CSS transition** can control the following four aspects of an element's transition:

 1. The property
 2. Duration